chanzuckerberg/czid-web/DEV_GUIDELINES.md

    3. **Boolean methods**: should be prefixed with a verb `is` or `has`, e.g. `isThresholdValid`

 ### `lodash/fp`
 [`lodash/fp`](https://github.com/lodash/lodash/wiki/FP-Guide) provides nice immutable utility functions (see React section below on immutability).
 We use `lodash/fp` exclusively (no `lodash`) in order to prevent confusion between the two variants.

+When possible, please use native/built-in functions over lodash functions.
+For example, Array.map is a built in JS function, so you would not need to use the lodash map unless you were working with an object.
+Native functions tend to be more readable and performant than lodash.
+Additionally, avoid using `lodash.get`.
+JS now has [optional chaining](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining), which enables us to, eg, call functions or access object values only if they exist and continue error free if they do not.
+Optional chaining is more readable and performant than using loadsh `get`.

 ## _React Components_